 The correct firing order is very important because mixing up the spark plug wires may prevent the engine from starting, cause it to backfire and run very poorly if at all.

 Watch Out for Ignition Crossfire.
 On engines where two adjacent spark plugs fire right after each other, it is important to make sure the spark plug wires are not routed right next to each other for a long distance.
-This can cause crossfire between the plugs because the magnetic field created by the spark going to one plug may fire the next plug prematurely, causing the engine to run rough and misfire.
-To prevent this from happening, criss-cross the two plug adjacent plug wires to cancel out the magnetic induction.
+This can cause crossfire between the adjacent spark plugs because the magnetic field created by the electrical current flowing through one wire can induce (create) current in the nearby wire.
+This can cause the second spark plug to fire prematurely resulting in misfiring and loss of performance.
+To prevent this from happening, crisscross the two adjacent plug wires to cancel out magnetic induction.

 On engines with distributorless ignition systems or coil-on-plug ignition systems, the firing order is controlled by the ignition module or engine computer.
 The computer receives an input signal from the crankshaft position sensor (and camshaft position sensor on some engines) to determine which piston is coming up to top dead center on its compression stroke.
 It then fires that spark plug, and the next and so on in the firing sequence.